zeeshanmcp12/learn-css/notes.md

     - 96px = 1 inch = 2.54cm
       - How do we use it?
         - font-size: 2px;
-      - Normally paragraph ka default size 16px hota.
+      - Normally paragraph ka default size 16px hot hai.
 - Relative Units

 ## Emmets